sol-x/data-eng-test/README.md

 ## Instructions

-- Build an ETL process that would transform the data from `data/location.json` and `https://53c1a51d-616b-4aea-9e2a-89b2c8024b72-bluemix.cloudant.com/events` to the desired schemas and store them in a SQL database.
+- Build an ETL process that would transform the data from loaded from a local file i.e. `data/location.json` and from a remote data source i.e. `https://53c1a51d-616b-4aea-9e2a-89b2c8024b72-bluemix.cloudant.com/events` to the desired schemas and store them in a SQL database.

 - Desired schema 1: